graphile-contrib/postgraphile-plugin-connection-filter/README.md

 # postgraphile-plugin-connection-filter
 This plugin adds a `filter` argument to Connection types in PostGraphile v4.

-## Disclaimer
+> **Note:** This plugin targets the alpha release of PostGraphile v4.
+Because of possible API changes, releases of this plugin are pinned to specific alpha versions of PostGraphile.
+See the Compatibility table below for details.

-This plugin targets the alpha release of PostGraphile v4.
-Bug reports and pull requests are very much welcome.
+> **Warning:** This plugin exposes a large number of operators (including some that can perform expensive pattern matching) by default.
+Before enabling this plugin in production, you should consider the performance and security implications.
+Use of the `connectionFilterAllowedOperators` option to limit the operators exposed through GraphQL is strongly encouraged.

 ## Compatibility